-If you are looking through your data and seeing strong CTRs and impression shares, but very low on conversions, maybe your website needs some attention.
+If you are looking through your data and seeing strong CTRs and impression shares, but very low on conversions, maybe your website needs some conversion rate optimisation.
 The slightest technical issue could derail all the hard work that has been put into your digital marketing campaigns.

 For example, Google’s TestMySite can give you an indication of how their bots view the speed and usability of your website and landing pages – Landing page quality forms part of the overall ad rank, so it is important that your website scores highly with Google.
 TestMySite can also provide you with a free report to show what needs to be fixed.

 It is also worth analysing the data in your Google Analytics.
 BY deep diving into the data you can see stats such as landing page bounce rate, load time, time spent on the page/website, % of new users and much more.